-Disclaimer: As an Amazon Associate I earn from qualifying purchases made on my website.
-If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.
+Disclaimer: I earn from qualifying purchases on my website as an Amazon Associate.
+If you purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 Glass and Ceramic Top Stoves

 Stainless steel cookware is the best kind to use with a glass stovetop because it will not scratch or break through the surface and stainless steel offers just enough weight so that nothing slides around when you’re cooking.

 The heating elements of glass stove tops can have a reduced lifespan if excessive heat is pushed down from an oversized or overheated cooking pot.
-This element may be replaced but it costs money and it should be considered before using any pot or pan.
+This element may be replaced but it costs money and it should be considered before using any pot or hot pan.

 Cast Iron Cookware (Seasoned)

-When most people think of cast iron cookware I am certain they are imagining seasoned cast iron Dutch ovens, skillets, griddles, fry pans, and the many other shapes that are heavy, sturdy, rugged cookware we use on a campfire, BBQ, or gas cooktop.
+When most people think of cast iron cookware I am certain they are imagining seasoned cast iron Dutch ovens, skillets, griddles, fry pans, and the many other shapes that are heavy, sturdy, and rugged cookware we use on a campfire, BBQ, or gas cooktop.

 Depending upon the manufacturer seasoned cast iron can have bases that are not smooth even slightly warped basically rough around the edges, so to speak… This type of pot or pan will usually be on the cheaper end of the price scale and is absolutely not suitable for a glass stovetop as it will scratch the stovetop and if warped will not sit straight.

-Never fear if you want to cook with seasoned cast iron cookware on your glass top stove there are brands of cookware, probably cost more, out there that offer a smooth base for cooking.
+Never fear if you want to cook with seasoned cast iron cookware on your glass top stove there are brands of cookware, that probably cost more, out there that offer a smooth base for cooking.
 Before buying run your hands over the base of the piece…